-CHAPTER 6P.
+CHAPTER 6H.
 TYPICAL APPLICATIONS

-Section 6P.01 Typical Applications
+Section 6H.01 Typical Applications

-Chapter 6N contains discussions of typical TTC activities.
-Section 6A.02 contains discussions on development of TTC plans for the various activities.
+- Chapter 6G contains discussions of typical TTC activities.
 This Chapter presents typical applications for a variety of situations commonly encountered.
 While not every situation is addressed, the information illustrated can generally be adapted to a broad range of conditions.
 In many instances, an appropriate TTC plan is achieved by combining features from various typical applications.
-For example, work at an intersection might present a near-side TTC zone for one street and a far-side TTC zone for the other street.
+For example, work at an intersection might present a near-side work zone for one street and a far-side work zone for the other street.
 These treatments are found in two different typical applications, while a third typical application shows how to handle pedestrian crosswalk closures.

-In general, the procedures illustrated represent minimum solutions for the situations depicted.
+For convenience in using the typical application diagrams, Tables 6C-1 and 6C-4 are reproduced in this Chapter as Tables 6H-3 and 6H-4, respectively. - Procedures for establishing TTC zones vary with such conditions as road configuration, location of the work, work activity, duration of work, road user volumes, road vehicle mix (buses, trucks, cars, motorcycles, and bicycles), and road user speeds. - In general, the procedures illustrated represent minimum solutions for the situations depicted.
 Except for the notes (which are clearly classified using headings as being Standard, Guidance, Option, or Support), the information presented in the typical applications can generally be regarded as Guidance.

-- TTC plans may deviate from the typical applications described in this Chapter to allow for conditions and requirements of a particular site or jurisdiction. - Other devices may be added to supplement the devices and device spacing may be adjusted to provide additional reaction time or delineation.
+Option: - Other devices may be added to supplement the devices and device spacing may be adjusted to provide additional reaction time or delineation.
 Fewer devices may be used based on field conditions.

-Support: - Figures and tables found throughout Part 6 provide information for the development of TTC plans. - Table 6P-1 is an index of the 54 typical applications.
-In the printed version, the typical applications are shown on the right-hand page with notes on the facing page to the left.
-In the electronic version, the notes are shown on the page preceding the figure.
-The legend for the symbols used in the typical applications is provided in Table 6P-2.
-In many of the typical applications, sign spacings and other dimensions are indicated by letters using the criteria provided in Table 6B-1.
-The formulas for determining taper lengths are provided in Table 6B-4. - Most of the typical applications show TTC devices for only one direction.
+Support: - Figures and tables found throughout Part 6 provide information for the development of TTC plans.
+Also, Table 6H-3 is used for the determination of sign spacing and other dimensions for various area and roadway types. - Table 6H-1 is an index of the 46 typical applications.
+Typical applications are shown on the right-hand page with notes on the facing page to the left.
+The legend for the symbols used in the typical applications is provided in Table 6H-2.
+In many of the typical applications, sign spacings and other dimensions are indicated by letters using the criteria provided in Table 6H-3.
+The formulas for determining taper lengths are provided in Table 6H-4. - Most of the typical applications show TTC devices for only one direction.

-Table 6P-1.
-Index to Typical Applications (Sheet 1 of 2)
+Table 6H-1.
+Index to Typical Applications